slok/kahoy/README.md

 ## :key: Getting started

-A simple example that deploys/deletes what changed between the states `HEAD` (new) and `2cd4a1c1a7921ec593432cfdb9307dc8d6584862` (old) git revisions.
+A simple example that applies (and deletes if necessary) what changed between the states `HEAD` (new) and `2cd4a1c1a7921ec593432cfdb9307dc8d6584862` (old) git revisions.

 ```bash
 kahoy apply -n "./manifests" -c "2cd4a1c1a7921ec593432cfdb9307dc8d6584862"
 ```

-For more advanced ways of using this, check:
+And thats just one way of doing it, for more advanced ways of using this, check:

 - `kahoy apply --help`.
 - [Use cases](<(#bulb-use-cases)>) section.